 5. Splash @ Kidz Amaze

+On the lookout for indoor activities for your family outing instead?
 Hide from the heat and sun at Splash @ Kidz Amaze, Singapore’s first indoor water playground.
-The sprawling space at Safra Punggol houses a giant three-storey playground structure in the centre.
+The sprawling space at SAFRA Punggol houses a giant three-storey indoor playground structure in the centre.

-Parents and children can play together on multi-lane slides or shoot water at each other with the water guns readily provided around the space.
+Parents and children can play together on multi-lane slides or shoot water at each other with the water guns readily provided around this indoor playground.
 Get ready to be drenched under the giant splash bucket and spraying water jets, and feel the wind as you slide down swirling slides.
 Toddlers can also join in the fun in the surrounding shallow wading pool.

 The indoor playground is decorated with an under-the-sea theme, fixed with colourful bridges and whimsical structures that shoot water.
 Perfect for whisking children away to an underwater world.
 No worries that the water will be too cold, because the temperature-regulated pool will ensure the water is at a comfortable temperature no matter the weather outside.